afriteknz/k8s-infrastructure/README.md

 The solution uses the following tools

 ```
-- Multi repo - (Github - You can use Azure repos)
+- Multi repo - (Github - You can also use Azure repos)
 - GitOps - Pull-based CI/CD - (ArgoCD - you can also use FluxCD for this)
-- CI/CD - (Github Actions  - you can replace it with Azure DevOps or Jenkins)
+- CI/CD - (Github Actions  - you can also use Azure DevOps or Jenkins)
 ```

 #### What inspired this repo